VCSFA-MARS/ThinSat-Program/xChip Curriculum Outline.md

 > How many labs should there be?

 Lab 1: Hello World on OLED
-* Basic code structure
+* Basic code structure, syntaxes
+* Have them upload a code, minor modifications
+* No deeper learning, because this lab will be a lot of new info already

 Lab x: Light Sensor
+* How does the chip work?
-* output values from sensor to OLED
+* output values from sensor to OLED, UVA/UVB  and visible
 * DL: Libraries

 Lab x: Temperature, Humidity etc
+* How does the chip work?
 * ouput values to Serial monitor (It's really similar otherwise to the light sensor lab)
 * Serial monitor basics,
+* DL: Baud Rate

+Lab x: Wifi

+* This seems tricksy...
+* DL: How wifi works

 Lab x: Light Sensor Logic
 * Cover the sensor (using if/them) have the OLED pop up with soemthing like "It's Dark" and "It's light"
 * need to find out how the light sensor sends back values
+* DL: Logic gates

 Lab Final: Use ALL THE CHIPS!